vladogrant/callr-java/README.md

 # CallR (Java)
 ## Overview
-CallR is an open-source, object-oriented RPC library and framework that allows implementing and employing services that work seamlesly behind routers and firewals.
+CallR is an open-source, object-oriented RPC library and framework that allows you to easily implement and employ services that work seamlesly behind routers and firewals.
 It frees you, your organization and customers from the need of configuring any port forwardings on the routers, firewalls, setting up VPNs etc.
 ## How it Works (The 'Passive Service' Pattern)
 A ***CallR Service (the service)***, acts as so called '***passive service***'.
 It runs inside the protected internal network of your customer and instead of listening for inbound connetions on some specific port, it does a secure outbuond HTTPS (Secure WebSocket) connection to a well-known, available ***CallR Hub (the hub)*** running in your network/premises/cloud.
 That is ***the service acts as a client of the hub***.